bikeshaving/crank/website/documents/index.md

 renderer.render(<CyclingName />, document.body);
 ```

-Components rerender based on explicit `this.refresh()` calls.
+Components rerender based on explicit `refresh()` calls.
 This degree of precision means you can put side-effects wherever you want.

+Never “memoize” a callback ever again.
 Stop asking your framework “why did you render?”
-Never “memoize” a callback ever again.
-Be messy with confidence, knowing that Crank won’t change how components run.
+Be messy with confidence, with the knowledge that you control how your components run.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";